|

 The benchmark was conducted using the LGSP backend of GrGen.NET on an AMD Athlon(tm) XP 3000+ running SuSE Linux 9.3 with 1 GiB main memory.

-The runtime displayed includes the whole rule applications i.e.: matching, rewriting, cleanup, and the overhead executing the rewrite sequences.
+The runtime displayed includes everything from applying the rules (i.e.: matching, rewriting, cleanup), and the overhead of executing the rewrite sequences..

 Papers